raul23/vocab-augmentor/README.md

    vocab.py --vocab_list your_vocab_list.csv --input_text your_text.txt --model_name chosen_model
    ```
 3. The script will create an `audio/` directory (if it doesn't already exist) and save the audio files there.
 The CSV file will include clickable links to these audio files.

+## Known Issues and Limitations

+- **Chinese Text-to-Speech:** For Chinese text, `MeloTTS` may have difficulties
+  with single-character words and low volume on some words.
+  - Spanish TTS is good except for very small words like "y".
+  - Sound files are saved as `.wav.`

 ### Example CSV Structure